Victoria’s Secret Angel Elsa Hosk Goes Fully Braless, Flaunts Plunging Cleavage

 While many starlets find themselves out-done by their own outfits, something about Elsa’s look seemed to enhance her.
 This Swede comes with angelic blue eyes, blonde hair, and delicate features.
 Appropriate for the star-studded event as the dress was, it channeled a certain simplicity.
 The gown’s tailored waist came fitted with a simple banded belt.
 Elsa’s chest came void of chunky jewels.
 Bar drop earrings and a statement bracelet, the model’s accessories were unfussy.
 Her blonde hair was loose-curled, shoulder-length, and finished with a braided headpiece accentuating the Greek goddess feel.

-Today’s red carpet appearance was also attended by models, Toni Garrn and Petra Nemcova.
+Today’s red carpet appearance was also attended by models Toni Garrn and Petra Nemcova.
 All wore white or pink shades as they geared up to watch A Hidden Life.
 Much like Elsa’s cleavage-flaunting look, Toni’s came low-cut.
-Petra opted for a slightly higher neckline, however her bustier-like upper came matched with a skirt featuring a thigh-high slit.
+Petra opted for a slightly higher neckline, but her bustier-like upper came matched with a skirt featuring a thigh-high slit.

 Elsa began modeling in her teens.
 She moved from her native Sweden to New York City to pursue her career.
 Suffice to say, it has proven stellar.
-As one of Victoria’s Secret’s biggest faces, Elsa is now a globally-recognized icon.
-Her social media following refects it – Elsa has 5.3 million Instagram followers.
+As one of Victoria’s Secret’s biggest faces, Elsa is now a globally recognized icon.
+Her social media following reflects it – Elsa has 5.3 million Instagram followers.

 Victoria’s Secret models have a way of gaining fame fast.
 Alessandra Ambrosio, Gisele Bundchen, Candice Swanepoel, and Lily Aldridge have all been propelled to stardom for walking the lingerie giant’s runway.
 For Elsa, however, there’s a hesitance to recognize her status as an icon.
 The model told Net-A-Porter her inner thoughts.